MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/route53.md

 - It is a highly available, scalable, fully managed and *authoritative* DNS
     - Authoritative: the customer can update the DNS records
 - Route 53 is also a Domain Registrar
-- We have the ability to check the health of our resources to which we create DNS records
+- We have the ability to check the health of our resources for which we create DNS records
-- It is the only AWS service which provides 100% availability SLA
+- It is the only AWS service which provides a 100% availability SLA

 ## DNS Records